-Scott Durham Associate Professor of French, Comparative Literature; Director of Graduate Studies in French
+Scott Durham Associate Professor of French; Affiliated Faculty of the Program in Comparative Literary Studies; Director of Graduate Studies in French

 Scott Durham (Ph.D.
 Yale, 1992) is Associate Professor of French and Comparative Literature and Director of Graduate Studies in French, as well as being former Chair of the Department of French and Italian.
 His main interests are in 20th- and 21st-century literature, film, and theory, with particular emphasis on Foucault, Deleuze, and Rancière, as well as the Marxist critical tradition.
 He is the author of Phantom Communities: The Simulacrum and the Limits of Postmodernism (Stanford University Press) and the editor of a Yale French Studies issue on Jean Genet.